-Image 8-4: Lens shift menu
+Image 8-4 Example of the lens shift menu

-- 2. Use the ◄ and ► keys to shift the lens (image) in horizontal direction. - Use the ▲ and ▼ keys to shift the lens (image) in vertical direction.
+Use the ◄ and ► keys to shift the lens (image) in horizontal direction.
+Use the ▲ and ▼ keys to shift the lens (image) in vertical direction.

-8.3 Configuring the lens, Mid position
+8.3 Configuring the lens, dynamic focus